 SEND & Acre Wood Academy

-ESCC is building a new SEND secondary school on the former Grove Park Primary site, Church Road, Crowborough (ref WD/3517/CC).
-Planning permission granted April 2025.
-This directly affects both Crowborough South & St Johns and Crowborough North & Jarvis Brook divisions.
-No statement or casework raised publicly by the Reform councillor since election.
+ESCC is building a new SEND secondary school on the former Grove Park Primary site, Church Road, Crowborough (ref WD/3517/CC), granted planning April 2025.
+Directly affects both Crowborough divisions.
+No statement or casework raised publicly by Reform’s councillor since election.

 Silent since election